May 16, 2022

 If the user doesn’t use the sudo prefix, they will receive a Permission denied output.

 The sudo command is configured through a file located in /etc/ called sudoers.

 Through the sudo command you provide administrative level privileges to regular users.
 Normally the first user you create while installing Ubuntu has sudo rights.
 In a VPS environment that is the default root user.
 You can configure other users to also be able to run the sudo command.
 That can be done by editing sudoers.

-Important: Be careful!
-Editing the sudoers file, with errors or bad syntax may result in locking out all users on your distribution.
+Important!
+Note that errors or bad syntax on your sudoers file may result in locking out all users on your distribution.